scholarslab/scholarslab.github.io/collections/_posts/2019-05-13-hololens-guide.md

 ## Connect to Network
   1. Important:

       a.
-The UVA network instructions are only for UVA faculty, staff, or students.

-      b.
 You will need to sign in to a secure WiFi network when you first set up your device.
 The Welcome_to_UVA_Wireless network will not work to set up this particular device.

   2. Connect to your Home Network (after the first setup for the device):